cosc2336-ds-alg/assg00/README.md

 are now listed as changed in your repository.
 Perform a `stage all changes` to add all of these 3 file changes to the commit you are creating.
-Once the files are staged for the commit, write a commit message and then select the checkmark to commit these changes to your current `feedback` branch.
+Once the files are staged for the commit, write a commit message and then select the check-mark to commit these changes to your current `feedback` branch.
 Try and always use good commit messages.
 Read the following:
 [Git Commit Messages Guidelines](https://gist.github.com/robertpainsi/b632364184e70900af4ab688decf6f53)